ChrisMichaudd/ensf400-lab10-ssc/README.md

 ### (a) What does this command do?

+This command runs Grype (a vulnerability scanner) in a temporary Docker container.
+It takes a previously generated Software Bill of Materials (SBoM) file (which lists software packages), checks it against a database of known security issues, and reports any vulnerabilities.
+It also saves and looks up the vulnerability database outside the container (so it won’t have to download it again later) and skips automatic updates to keep things simple.
+Essentially, it’s just scanning the SBoM for known security risks using a cached database.

 ```bash
 docker run --rm -it -e GRYPE_DB_CACHE_DIR=/host -v ${PWD}:/host \
   -e GRYPE_DB_AUTO_UPDATE=false -v ${PWD}:/data \